Movement Diameter vs Case Diameter

 Movement diameter and case diameter are not equivalent.

-Movement diameter defines the internal envelope of the case.
+Movement diameter defines the internal boundary of the case.

 Case diameter defines the external dimension of the case.